Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Representations of the COHA of a surface via stable pairs

-\begin{proof} Since $\scrA_{\mathsf{tor}}$ is a Serre subcategory of $\scrA$, Corollary~\ref{cor:torsion_pairs_left_right_actions} implies that the right vertical map is representable by proper algebraic spaces.
 Thus all we have to do is to prove that the square of the statement is a pullback.
 Unwinding the definitions we see that we have to show that given any solid diagram of the form

 where $G \in \scrA_{\mathsf{tor}}$, $E \in \scrA$ and $\calV \to \calF' \to E'$ is a $\calV$-stable pair, then there exists a unique way (up to a contractible space of choices) of finding an object $\calF$ together with the dashed arrows making the above diagram into an extension of stable pairs in the sense of Definition~\ref{def:extension_stable_pairs}.
-Since the Waldhausen construction $\calS_\bullet \bfPerfps(S)$ is a $2$-Segal object, we see that setting
+Since the Waldhausen construction $\calS_\bullet \bfPerfps(S)$ is a $2$-Segal space, we see that setting

 provides a unique way of filling the above diagram inside $\calS_3 \bfPerfps(S)$, and therefore inside $\calS_1^\ell \bfFlagPerfps^{(2),\dagger}(S;\calV)$.
 Since $\calS_1^\ell \bfP(S;\calV)$ is open inside $\calS_1^\ell \bfFlagPerfps^{(2),\dagger}(S;\calV)$, all we are left to do is to argue that in this situation $\calV \to \calF \to E$ is a $\calV$-stable pair.
 As this is guaranteed by Proposition~\ref{prop:stable_pairs_extensions}, the conclusion follows. \end{proof}